ruhugu/convpnUGR/README.md

 # UGR email address
 EMAILADDRESS="example@correo.ugr.es"
 ```
-You also have to give execute permission to the script:
+You also have to give execution permission to the script:
 ```console
 foo@bar:~$ chmod +x convpnUGR
 ```